incfly/eztio/terraform/README.md

 # Performance Testing for Istio Mesh Expansion

+Just don't do this, using k8s service at all!

 `gce.tf` for the instance setup.

 - Setup the gke cluster, with mesh expansion enabled, not integrating with Terraform first.